franciscop/franciscop.github.io/blog/running-php-in-javascript/readme.md

 ## Building up the library

-Fresh again, I ravage the library `babel-preset-php` to build a different project.
+Fresh again, I scavenge the library `babel-preset-php` for my project.
 I am now using:

 - `php-parser` to transform the PHP into the Abstract Tree thing.
 - `babel-preset-php` ravaged files to do something that I have no idea what it is but it's the only way to keep it working.